hide2/go-sharding/README.md

-Go-Sharding is a simple Sharding middleware based on GO-ORM(https://github.com/hide2/go-orm)
+Go-Sharding is a simple Sharding middleware

 # Go-Sharding Features
 - Auto mapping SQL to Sharding databases & tables